Lennon Wall, Prague, Czech Republic — Summer 2016

 Great is Thy faithfulness, Lord, unto us!

 Evils don’t line up, a house divided, etc., etc. “Fondly”?
 “Fervently”?
-Or while hiding our disgust behind a mask of self-indulgent benevolence?
+Or just busy running the business instead of the race set before us, making friends instead of amends, hiding disgust behind a mask of self-indulging benevolence, milking victimization bragging about victimless crime?
 When was the last time we listened together to our last call (Revelation 13:9-10), performed as a solo by a grieving voice of greatness?

 “If God wills that [the dyed-white lie] continue until all the wealth piled by the bond-man’s two hundred and fifty years